In 2009, the average employed American spent 8.7 hours of his day at work.

 We work more than we eat.

-We work more than we cook, talk with friends, have sex, take walks, paint pictures, eat ice-cream, write books, play with children, pursue hobbies, make sports, drink in shabby bars, and think about our lives.1
+We work more than we cook, talk with friends, have sex, take walks, paint pictures, eat ice-cream, write books, play with children, pursue hobbies, make sports, drink in shabby bars, and think about our lives. ((Unless one of these things is our work, of course.
+Put honestly, who is getting paid to drink in shabby bars, other than the barkeeper?))

 If we work that much, it should better be worth our time.
 If we spend more than 40 hours a week at our jobs, we should better make sure it’s leading somewhere good.